LAL-project/linear-arrangement-library/README.md

 ## Citing the library

 In this library users will find implementations of papers written by the developers of LAL themselves, and implementations of algorithms devised by other researchers.
 This library is the result of a great effort put directly by the developers, and indirectly by other researchers.
-Besides citing the library in an academic paper, users *must* also acknowledge the effort made by other researchers by citing their papers in which they present the algorithms implemented in this library.
+In an academic paper, besides citing the articles presenting LAL, users *must* also acknowledge the effort made by other researchers by citing their papers in which they describe the algorithms implemented in this library.
 Such papers are cited in the C++ documentation and can be found easily in the doxygen documentation.
 In case a citation is lacking, or is just incorrect, do not hesitate to contact us to inform us about this issue.
+All the citations can be found in doxygen format [here](https://github.com/LAL-project/linear-arrangement-library/blob/master/doxyconfig/bibliography.bib).

 In order to cite the Linear Arrangement Library, please cite the following paper(s):